Anger mounts as Biden, Congress allow eviction ban to expire - The Boston Globe

-New York Rep. Alexandria Ocasio-Cortez said Sunday that Democrats have to “call a spade a spade” after the deadline expired.
+New York Representative Alexandria Ocasio-Cortez said Sunday that Democrats have to “call a spade a spade” after the deadline expired.

 Advertisement